playcanvas/developer.playcanvas.com/content/en/tutorials/advanced/real-time-multiplayer.md

 });
 ~~~

+## Conclusion

-And that's about it!
+That's about it!
 If you'd like, try adding some of these ideas on your own:
 * Players are removed when they close the game.
 * Clients only send the server their position when they're moving.